spinalcord/Lgt-MVC/README.md

 </form>
 ```

-But don't forget to define the correct POST routing:
+Just ensure you have defined the proper routing for the POST request:

 ```php
 $router->route('POST', '/printentries', 'App\Controllers\HomeController->printAllDbTableEntries');
 ```

-#### Reroute
+#### Rerouting

-- Sometime you wan't to reroute
+- Sometimes you need to redirect (reroute) to another URL.

-- You can do this on any controller function with `reroute('...')`
+- You can reroute from within any controller method using `reroute('...')`:

 ```php
 public function rerouteTest()